Keyhole bit unlocks the secret to no-slip bookends

 I've built many a bookshelf over the years and have always been frustrated by free-standing bookends, which tend to slip or tip.
-So, while crafting a bookshelf for my great-grand-daughter, I hit upon the idea of fully adjustable built-in bookends.
+So, while crafting a bookshelf for my great-granddaughter recently, I hit upon the idea of fully adjustable built-in bookends.

-In the top shelf, I used a keyhole bit in my plunge router to make a stopped slot, where shown in the drawing.
-I plunged the bit 1/2" deep into the center of the shelf, and then routed to with a few inches each end.
+In the top of the shelf, I used a keyhole bit in my plunge router to make a stopped slot, as shown in the drawing.
+I plunged the bit 1⁄2 " deep into the center of the shelf, and then routed to near each end.
 That created a keyhole slot with a single entry hole that will be hidden by books.

-After make the bookends, I drove a #10 x 1-1/2" flathead wood screw into the bottom of each, leaving the head about 1/4" proud.
-Simply adjust the screw-head protrusion to make it slide easier or with more friction in the routed slot.
-To install the bookends, insert the head of the screw into one of the keyhole bit entry point and slide it where you want it.
-The pressure from a book or two leaning against the bookends prevents the bookends for sliding away.
+After making the bookends, I drove a #10 x 11⁄2 " flathead wood screw into the bottom of each, leaving the head about 1⁄4 " proud.
+To install the bookends, insert the head of the screw into one of the keyholes and slide it where you want it.
+The pressure from a book or two leaning against the bookends prevents them from sliding away.